kunalsharma2707/Pokemon-Dashboard/README.md

 # Power bi Dashboard
+<h2>Dashboard of Pokemon</h2>
-This is the Dashboard of the characters of pokemon with thier abilities .<br></br>
+This Dashboard contains the different characters of pokemon with thier abilities .<br>
-We seperated thier Speed , attack , defence and their total genration in this dashboard .<br></br>
+We seperated thier Speed , attack , defence and their total genration in this dashboard .<br>
 To find out the abilities of each pokemon .